 Review your menu

 If you’re inviting several strong personalities, let scenarios play out in your head.
 See how any potential conflict could be assuaged.
 Sometimes merging two or more groups of friends can be rewarding.
-“My favorite dinner parties are the ones where I introduce folks that I am close to, but they don’t all know each other,” Troia said.
+“My favorite dinner parties are the ones where I introduce folks that I am close to, but they don’t all know each other,” says Troia.
 “I know I’ve done a good job when they all walk out as new friends from the dinner party.“